-When you first come in for a consultation that has to do with an extraction or implants, we take a 3D x-ray of your teeth and the surrounding bone.
+When you first come in for any consultation dealing with implants or complicated impacted teeth needing extracted, we take a 3D x-ray of your teeth and the surrounding bone.

 3D imaging can catch potential problems in a more precise way than a regular 2D x-ray could.
 Take for example the trigeminal nerve that runs along the inside of the lower jaw, usually around where wisdom teeth are located.
 With a 3D x-ray, we can see if the tooth root is curved or hooked around the nerve in a way a 2D x-ray couldn’t show you.
 This information helps the doctor to complete the procedure with the highest level of safety.
 A 3D x-ray can also detect abscesses or other problems that would be hidden behind roots or crowns of teeth in a regular 2D view.
 2D x-rays are distorted by different angles of positioning and do not provide an accurate measurement.
 3D machines correct for any variations in position and provide an accurate way of measuring distances.
 This is a vital difference when measuring the distance from vital structures such as roots, nerves, and sinuses.

 3D imaging is also very important in placing dental implants.
 Anatomy of the jaws and teeth is highly variable.
 Regular 2D x-rays will only show the height of the bone, but often will not show variations such as narrow spots, S-curves, bone defects, accessory nerves, or close roots.
 Placing implants without this vital information increases risk and failures.
 A 3D view gives the surgeon a much more complete understanding of the unique challenges for each individual patient.
 Implants that appear to be simple on a 2D x-ray may actually be very complex, and without that information, the dentist would not even be aware of the problem let alone know how to deal with it.
 In that case they would not even know why the implant ultimately failed.